nautobot/nautobot/nautobot/docs/configuration/required-settings.md

 ## ALLOWED_HOSTS

 This is a list of valid fully-qualified domain names (FQDNs) and/or IP addresses that can be used to reach the Nautobot service.
 Usually this is the same as the hostname for the Nautobot server, but can also be different; for example, when using a reverse proxy serving the Nautobot website under a different FQDN than the hostname of the Nautobot server.
-To help guard against [HTTP Host header attackes](https://docs.djangoproject.com/en/3.0/topics/security/#host-headers-virtual-hosting), Nautobot will not permit access to the server via any other hostnames (or IPs).
+To help guard against [HTTP Host header attacks](https://docs.djangoproject.com/en/stable/topics/security/#host-headers-virtual-hosting), Nautobot will not permit access to the server via any other hostnames (or IPs).

 !!! note
     This parameter must always be defined as a list or tuple, even if only a single value is provided.

-The value of this option is also used to set `CSRF_TRUSTED_ORIGINS`, which restricts POST requests to the same set of hosts (more about this [here](https://docs.djangoproject.com/en/stable/ref/settings/#std:setting-CSRF_TRUSTED_ORIGINS)).
-Keep in mind that Nautobot, by default, sets `USE_X_FORWARDED_HOST` to true, which means that if you're using a reverse proxy, it's the FQDN used to reach that reverse proxy which needs to be in this list (more about this [here](https://docs.djangoproject.com/en/stable/ref/settings/#allowed-hosts)).
+The value of this option is also used to set [`CSRF_TRUSTED_ORIGINS`](https://docs.djangoproject.com/en/stable/ref/settings/#std:setting-CSRF_TRUSTED_ORIGINS), which restricts POST requests to the same set of hosts.
+Keep in mind that by default Nautobot sets [`USE_X_FORWARDED_HOST`](https://docs.djangoproject.com/en/stable/ref/settings/#use-x-forwarded-host) to `True`, which means that if you're using a reverse proxy, the FQDN used to reach that reverse proxy needs to be in this list.

 Example: